Terms of Service

 If adequate payment has not been received by .legal no later than fourteen (14) days after .legal submits a claim to this effect, the Customer is considered to be in substantial breach and groundbreaking default.

-The Parties shall maintain confidentiality with respect to any information that is by their nature confidential, including information about the other Party’s business, operations, employees, suppliers, and business partners.
+The Parties shall maintain confidentiality concerning any information that is by their nature confidential, including information about the other Party’s business, business conduct, employees, suppliers, and business partners.

 The Parties may only store and use confidential information as a part of the fulfilment of obligations under the Agreement.
-However, the obligation of confidentiality shall not entail restrictions on the Partiers’ right in accordance with section six (6).
+However, the obligation of confidentiality shall not entail restrictions on the Parties’ right in accordance with section 6 ('DATA').

 .legal must process any personal, confidential, or otherwise sensitive information received in connection with the provision of the Services to the Customer confidential in accordance with applicable legislation, furthermore .legal is not allowed to unauthorised disclosure of confidential information to any third parties.